SoSC

 PROGRAM DESCRIPTION

-SoSC introduces students to topics in engineering, computer science and technology to make cities more sustainable, efficient and safer.
+SoSC: introduces students to topics in engineering, computer science and technology to make cities more sustainable, efficient and safer.
 Working in teams, students design projects using what they learn about electronics and circuitry, coding, microcontrollers, sensors and other hardware.
 During final presentations, students demonstrate how their project creatively provides a solution to a real-world challenge.

 WHAT YOU WILL EXPERIENCE